vkucukcakar/sptables/README.md

 ## Installation

-* Version 2 and before are not compatible with version 3.
-Please uninstall version 2 before installing version 3.
+* Previous versions are not compatible with version 4.
+Please uninstall older version before installing version 4.
 (See the Uninstallation section below)

 * Installation also requires root permissions.
 (You can try sudo)